swetha4444/ML-and-DL-algorithms-from-scratch/README.md

 ## K-Means
 K-Means Clustering is an Unsupervised Learning algorithm, which groups the unlabeled dataset into different clusters.
 It allows us to cluster the data into different groups and a convenient way to discover the categories of groups in the unlabeled dataset on its own without the need for any training.

+## Linear Discriminant Analysis
+Linear Discriminant Analysis (LDA) is most commonly used as dimensionality reduction technique in the pre-processing step for pattern-classification and machine learning applications.
+The goal is to project a dataset onto a lower-dimensional space with good class-separability in order avoid overfitting (“curse of dimensionality”) and also reduce computational costs.

 ## Linear Regression
 Linear regression is a linear model, (i.e) the model that assumes a linear relationship between the input variables (x) and the single output variable (y).
 More specifically, that y can be calculated from a linear combination of the input variables (x).